dgerzhoy/Nested_MIMD_SIMD/README.md

 Michael Mrozek and Zbigniew Zdanowicz.
 2016.
 GPU daemon: Road to zero cost submission.
 In Proceedings of the 4th International Workshop on OpenCL.

+Rather than launching an OpenCL kernel every time we want to do work on the GPU.
+A "daemon" kernel is launched when the benchmark begins that polls a communication buffer, waiting to be given work.
+When we want to do work on the GPU, we write which threadblocks we want to execute into the communication buffer, and the daemon kernel executes the work.

 # Hardware Requirements

 CPU with Integrated GPU (code is written for Intel, but AMD should work as well with some edits) with OpenCL 2.0 capability.